lsawade/introduction-to-conda/docs/creating-a-package/creating-a-python-package.md

 # Creating a Python Package Pypi-style

-As a part of the workshop we will learn how to create an anaconda package.
-For that, we need to understand the parebone needs for a pyhton package.
+As a part of the workshop we will learn how to create an `anaconda` package.
+For that, we need to understand the structure needed to build a `python` package.

 <details open markdown="block">
   <summary>